Genetic history of the Middle East: Marsh Arabs

-A study published in 2011 looking at the relationship between Iraq's Marsh Arabs and ancient Sumerians concluded "the modern Marsh Arabs of Iraq harbour mtDNAs and Y chromosomes that are predominantly of Middle Eastern origin.
-Therefore, certain cultural features of the area such as water buffalo breeding and rice farming, which were most likely introduced from the Indian sub-continent, only marginally affected the gene pool of the autochthonous people of the region.
+A study published in 2011 looking at the relationship between Iraq's Marsh Arabs and ancient Sumerians concluded "the modern Marsh Arabs of Iraq harbour mtDNAs and Y chromosomes that (like those of the Assyrian people and Mandeans) are predominantly of Mesopotamian origin.
+Certain cultural features of the area such as water buffalo breeding and rice farming, which were most likely introduced from the Indian sub-continent in pre history, only marginally affected the gene pool of the autochthonous people of the region.
 Moreover, a Middle Eastern ancestral origin of the modern population of the marshes of southern Iraq implies that, if the Marsh Arabs are descendants of the ancient Sumerians, also Sumerians were not of Indian or Southern Asian ancestry."
-The same 2011 study, when focusing on the genetics of the Maʻdān people of Iraq, identified Y chromosome haplotypes shared by Marsh Arabs, Arabic speaking Iraqis, Assyrians and Mandeans "supporting a common local background."
+The same 2011 study, when focusing on the genetics of the Maʻdān people of Iraq, identified Y chromosome haplotypes shared by Marsh Arabs, many Arabic speaking Iraqis, non Arab Assyrians, Iraqi Jews and Mandeans "supporting a common local background."

+Kuwait

+The 2013 Genetic study found that Kuwaiti natives can roughly be divided into three groups: the first one is largely of West Asian ancestry, representing Persians with European admixture; the second group is predominantly of city-dwelling Arabian tribe ancestry, and the third group includes most of the tent-dwelling Bedouin surnames and is characterized by the presence of 17% Sub-Saharan African ancestry.
+Population differentiation FST estimates place the first group near Asian populations, the second one near Negev Bedouin tribes, and the third one near the Mozabite population.